anthgold/vacation-project/README.md

 ### License

 *Released under the MIT license.
-God help you if you use this*
+God help you if you use this.*

 Copyright (c) 2016 **_Anthony C. Gold_**